Nadeeshjayasinghe24/HR-Advisor-App/README.md

-# HR Advisor Web Application
+# AnNi AI - HR made simple

-An AI-powered HR advisor designed specifically for the APAC market, providing country-specific compliance guidance and HR management tools for startups and SMEs.
+An intelligent AI-powered HR assistant designed specifically for the APAC market, providing country-specific compliance guidance and HR management tools for startups and SMEs.

 ## Project Structure